gatsbyjs/gatsby/docs/docs/how-to/performance/improving-site-performance.md

  There's an easy way to measure this:

-- First, write a pull request with each change or set of changes, using a service like Gatsby Cloud or Netlify that generates deploy previews per-PR.
+1. Write a pull request with each change or set of changes, using a service like Gatsby Cloud or Netlify that generates deploy previews per-PR.
-- Second, run Lighthouse tests against the deploy preview for that branch and the deploy preview for master.
+2. Run Lighthouse tests against the deploy preview for that branch and the deploy preview for master.
 Do not compare the live site to a deploy preview since the CDN setup may differ.
-- Third, calculate the difference in Lighthouse scores that each script
+3. Calculate the difference in Lighthouse scores that each script

 Performance work can be surprisingly nonlinear in impact.